leeshuzheng/bc-price-dashboard/README.md

 1. I used Brad Frost's [Atomic Design](https://atomicdesign.bradfrost.com/) methodology to build the UI.
 This meant seeing the UI as composable building blocks in `atoms`, `molecules`, and `organisms`.
 2. I chose to follow the CoinGecko's color scheme overall, and mirrored closely Blockchain.com's [market data UI](https://www.blockchain.com/explorer/assets/BTC)
 3. Wherever possible, I choose to extract constants and global variables into their own files.
 This is to ensure that the code is readable and maintainable.
-4. Due to the limited scope of this app, I did not pass error codes or messages to the UI in my `SimpleError` component.

 ## Finally, to run this project locally...